 After the establishment of Taiping as a Heritage Town, the Japanese government gave shuttle buses to Taiping as a gift.

-Not only the shuttle buses are convenient for the tourists for sightseeing, but also the buses are eco-friendly as well.
+Not only the shuttle buses are convenient for visitors to go sightseeing but also the buses are eco-friendly as well.

 Buses stop in a total of thirty-nine places including Taiping Museum and Taiping Lake Gardens.
 Visitors may board the bus along Taiping Heritage Trail, Museum, Clock Tower or the Zoo.